norswap/utils/README.md

 - `Vanilla`: Utility functions for Vanilla Java collections.
 - `Util`: Miscellaneous utility functions.
 - `NArrays`: Utility functions dealing with arrays.

+## Exceptions
+- `Exceptional`: Either wraps a value or an exception.
+- `NoStackException`: A `RuntimeException` that does not fill the stack trace.
+- `ThrowingSupplier`: Just like `java.util.function.Supplier`, but allowed to throw exceptions.
+- `ThrowingRunnable`: Just like `java.lang.Runnable`, but allowd to throw exceptions.
+- `Exceptions`: Utility functions dealing with exceptions and stack traces.

 ## Data Structures